 How do I apply for the Help to Buy scheme?

-Since this only applies to new build homes, you must register with a Help to Buy agent in the area you are looking to purchase your home in.
+Since this only applies to new-build homes, you must register with a Help to Buy agent in the area where you want to purchase your home.

 Visit the gov.uk page on the Help to Buy scheme for more information and links.

 Like everything, this scheme has advantages and disadvantages.
-The main and most obvious positive is that you only need a minimum of 5% deposit, which opens up opportunities for many first time buyers.
-Furthermore, having the loan means that you can access more competitive mortgage rates.
+The main and most obvious positive is that you only need a minimum 5% deposit, which opens up opportunities for many first-time buyers.
+Furthermore, having a loan means accessing more competitive mortgage rates.
 This is because you will need less mortgage compared to the purchase price of your home.

 The other main advantage is that you pay no interest for 5 years.
-For most first time buyers, these are the most difficult years because your salary is still increasing and you have most likely used up your savings purchasing the house plus furniture etc. The 5 year period allows you to take control of your finances again and hopefully be in a better position once the interest begins.
+For most first-time buyers, these are the most problematic years because your salary is still increasing, and you have most likely used up your savings purchasing the house, furniture, etc. The 5-year period allows you to regain control of your finances and hopefully be in a better position once the interest begins.

-You can pay off the equity loan at any time, which gives a degree of flexibility.
-If you suddenly come in to some money you can use this immediately and be free of the equity loan.
+You can pay off the equity loan at any time, which gives you a degree of flexibility.
+If you suddenly have money, you can use it immediately and be free of the equity loan.

-However, you must be careful because the interest rates from the 6th year onwards can rise very fast.
-In the current climate, CPI is over 10% so the interest in the 7th year could rise towards 15%.
-This can start to accelerate quickly so do act with caution.
+However, you must be careful because interest rates can rise quickly from the 6th year onwards.
+In the current climate, CPI is over 10%, so the interest in the 7th year could rise 15%.
+This can start to accelerate quickly, so do act with caution.

 Another point to highlight is that your repayment amount is based on a percentage rather than a fixed amount.
-As demonstrated in the example above, this means you will likely repay more than you borrowed if the house price increases before you sell.
+As the example above demonstrates, you will likely repay more than you borrowed if the house price increases before you sell.

-A large restriction on this scheme is that it is only available on new build homes.
+A large restriction on this scheme is that it is only available on new-build homes.
 This makes it very restricted in terms of availability.
-If you have your heart set on a location and there are no new build homes available, you will need to make a compromise on location or timings.
+If you have your heart set on a location and there are no new-build homes available, you will need to compromise on location or timings.

-Overall, the help to buy scheme does open some doors for certain people.
-The chance to get on the property ladder with only a 5% deposit is very appealing.
-If you meet all the eligibility criteria then this scheme is worth exploring because there are attractive aspects.
-But be careful because there are dangers as well in regards to high interest rates and possible negative equity.
-Please speak to a mortgage advisor or mortgage broker before making any final decisions.
+Overall, the help-to-buy scheme opens some doors for certain people.
+Getting on the property ladder with only a 5% deposit is appealing.
+If you meet all the eligibility criteria, then this scheme is worth exploring because of its attractive aspects.
+But be careful because there are dangers as well with regard to high interest rates and possible negative equity.
+Please speak to a mortgage advisor or broker before making final decisions.
 Our mortgage advice service comes with a free initial chat.
 We will discuss your situation before making any recommendations.